 Code First: Girls is a not for profit social enterprise.
 Since 2013 we’ve delivered £6 million worth of free education to young women across the UK.
 We have one purpose - to increase the number of women in tech.
 We do this to help address the gender imbalance in the tech industry, where women currently only represent about 17% of the workforce.

 Recent research by Tech City UK found that the UK will need another 1 million tech workers by 2020, with tech jobs, on average, paying 36% more than the national average.
 By not having women in tech roles, not only do we leave out half of our population from in demand, self fulfilling, and well paid jobs, but we also stifle economic growth and remove women from being decision makers in key global industries.
 And as the many recent industry research studies from organisations ranging from Stanford University to Garner demonstrate, the industry, for various reasons, unfortunately has a challenge with gender diversity.
 Code First: Girls helps to address that.

-Code First: Girls (CF: G) is a registered CIC social enterprise startup that admits only women on to our free community courses in order to address the fact that there are significantly fewer women working in tech roles in the UK.
+Code First: Girls (CF: G) is a registered CIC social enterprise that focuses on supporting individuals who identify as women or non-binary with our free community courses in order to address the fact that they are less represented in tech roles in the UK.
 CF: G does this because research has shown that there is a shortage of tech talent in the UK, which in turn has a negative impact on the economy.

-By running women only courses do you run the risk of discriminating against men?
+By running women/non-binary only courses do you run the risk of discriminating against men?